 Mindfulness during training: In training environments, mindfulness helps Warfighters stay safe while learning new skills and tactics.
 It also aids with memory and recall on difficult tests and qualifications.
 For example, Warfighters need to be able to block out distractions and tune into their physiology to do their best in shooting tasks for weapons qualifications.
 Managing your mind-body experience of performance anxiety during the stages of your evaluations is crucial for being able to fire a weapon accurately and consistently.

 Mindfulness in theater: Your situational awareness is enhanced by mindfulness in a combat environment too.
 Mind-wandering and judging an experience can create unnecessary stimuli that interfere with your ability to connect with the resources you need to accomplish tasks, avert disaster, or respond to crisis.
 Warfighters are less lethal and less resourceful in combat when their minds wander and they’re unable to fully focus on a situation.
-Mindfulness training for even relatively short periods of time (for example, 8 hours over 8 weeks) can improve focus in Military Service Members.
+Mindfulness training for even relatively short periods of time (for example, 8 hours over 8 weeks) can improve focus in Service Members.
 That is, they’re able to keep their minds from wandering and have fewer lapses in performance during a given task.

 Combat environments are often characterized as Volatile, Uncertain, Complex, and Ambiguous (VUCA), which can easily lead to sensory overload.
 Developing mindfulness can help increase your tolerance of these environments, allowing you to hone your skills of attending to the right stimuli at the right time.
 In one pain-threshold study, some participants who used mindfulness training were able to tolerate higher temperatures before they reported feeling pain.
 They were also able to endure heat stimuli for longer durations.